exonum/exonum-doc/src/get-started/create-service.md

 ## Implement API

 Finally, we need to implement the node API.
-To do this, we declare a struct which implements the `Api` trait.
+With this aim we declare a struct which implements the `Api` trait.
-A struct will
-contains a channel, i.e., a connection to the blockchain node instance.
+The struct will contain a channel, i.e., a connection to the blockchain node instance.

 ```rust
 #[derive(Clone)]